 Parmesan to serve

-9. Pour in the white wine and season well with salt and black pepper.
-Return the lid and leave to simmer for a few minutes.
+- Pour in the white wine and season well with salt and black pepper.
+Return the lid and leave to simmer for a few minutes until the wine has reduced a little.